Descriptions of products and services

 Pre-flight information bulletins

-ANS Finland has migrated to the European AIS Database (EAD) for the production of Pre-flight Information Bulletins (PIB).
+Fintraffic ANS has migrated to the European AIS Database (EAD) for the production of Pre-flight Information Bulletins (PIB).
 EAD is owned by EUROCONTROL on behalf of its member states.
 The service consists of Pre-flight Information Bulletins designed for VFR flights/general purpose as well as those designed for IFR flights.
 For further information concerning the Finnish Pre-flight Information Bulletin service, see AIP GEN 3.1

 Each Internet bulletin is valid for seven (7) days and the bulletins are updated every one hour (starting from 00:00 UTC).
 The validity of the bulletins shall always be checked.